 Carpet Beetles and Clothes Moths

 Carpet beetles belong to the beetle family Dermestidae.
 The adults are harmless and feed on plant pollen exclusively.
-It is the larva (growing stage), that causes damage by feeding on items primarily of animal origin.
+It is the larva, the growing stage, that causes damage by feeding on items primarily of animal origin.
 Carpet beetles will also attack other materials, such as cotton and synthetic fibers if these fabrics are soiled with human perspiration, body oils, beer, milk or fruit juice.
-Some carpet beetles may become "pantry pests" by invading cereal grain products.
+Some carpet beetles may become pantry pests by invading cereal grain products.

 Black carpet beetle

-The black carpet beetle, Attagenus unicolor (Figure 1), is the most destructive and widespread carpet beetle in the United States.
-Adults are black with brown legs, somewhat shiny, oval and about 1/8- to 3/16-inch long.
+The black carpet beetle, Attagenus unicolor, is one of the most common and widespread carpet beetles in the United States (Figure 1).
+Adults are black with brown legs, somewhat shiny, oval and about 1⁄8 to 3⁄16 inch long.